 - (b) "Gift" does not include: [ex.
-4] - 1.
-Salary, benefits, services, fees, commissions, gifts, or expenses associated primarily with the donee's employment, business, or service as an officer or director of a corporation or organization. - 2.
-Except as provided in s.
+4] - Salary, benefits, services, fees, commissions, gifts, or expenses associated primarily with the donee's employment, business, or service as an officer or director of a corporation or organization. - Except as provided in s.
 112.31485, contributions or expenditures reported pursuant to chapter 106, contributions or expenditures reported pursuant to federal election law, campaign-related personal services provided without compensation by individuals volunteering their time, or any other contribution or expenditure by a political party or affiliated party committee. - 3.
 An honorarium or an expense related to an honorarium event paid to a person or the person's spouse. - 4.
-An award, plaque, certificate, or similar personalized item given in recognition of the donee's public, civic, charitable, or professional service. - 5.
-An honorary membership in a service or fraternal organization presented merely as a courtesy by such organization. - 6.
-The use of a public facility or public property, made available by a governmental agency, for a public purpose. - 7.
-Transportation provided to a public officer or employee by an agency in relation to officially approved governmental business. - 8.
-Gifts provided directly or indirectly by a state, regional, or national organization which promotes the exchange of ideas between, or the professional development of, governmental officials or employees, and whose membership is primarily composed of elected or appointed public officials or staff, to members of that organization or officials or staff of a governmental agency that is a member of that organization.
+An award, plaque, certificate, or similar personalized item given in recognition of the donee's public, civic, charitable, or professional service. - An honorary membership in a service or fraternal organization presented merely as a courtesy by such organization. - 6.
+The use of a public facility or public property, made available by a governmental agency, for a public purpose. - Transportation provided to a public officer or employee by an agency in relation to officially approved governmental business.